-The University has a capital planning process in which capital investments are vetted for debt financing based on their economics, strategic importance and other relevant factors.
-The capital forecast will be reviewed and approved by the Oregon State University Board of Trustees (Board) periodically, and only Board-approved capital investments will be eligible for funding, with the exception of specific debt or lease transactions that have been delegated to the University vice president for finance and administration.
+The University will implement a capital planning process in which capital investments are vetted for debt financing based on their economics, strategic importance and other relevant factors.
+The capital plan will be reviewed and approved by the Board periodically, and only Board-approved capital investments will be eligible for funding, with the exception of specific debt or lease transactions that have been delegated to the University Vice President for Finance and Administration.